Xeway/ERC/README.md

 Exercise MUST only take place when `exerciseWindowStart` <= current time <= `exerciseWindowEnd`.\
 MUST revert if `amount` is 0 or buyer hasn't the necessary redeem tokens to exercise the option.

-*Burns the exercised tokens from the buyer's address if the exercising was successful.*
+*Burns `amount` redeem tokens from the buyer's address if the exercising was successful.*
 *Emits `Exercised` event if the option exercising was successful.*

 #### `retrieveExpiredTokens`